 If you’re like many parents, the prospect of saying no to your children sometimes feels uncomfortable or difficult.
 The benefits of saying no are unknown.
-You may believe that it’s simply easier to cave in to your daughter’s request for another scoop of ice cream or your son’s pleas “to do the dishes later”…after he’s… Read More
+You may believe that it’s simply easier to cave in.
+After all, how bad is your daughter’s request for another scoop of ice cream?
+Or, how harmful is it to… Read More

-Would You Drink a Coffee Mug of Cough Syrup?
-Your Teen Might.
-While your family medicine cabinet seems less threatening than hard drugs or alcohol abuse, consider this: Some teens turn to easily accessible over-the-counter cough medicine for a buzz.
+Your family medicine cabinet seems less threatening than hard drugs or alcohol abuse.
+However, consider this: Some teens turn to easily accessible over-the-counter cough medicine for a buzz.
 We’ll look at three ways to prevent teen DXM abuse.
-In this guest post, Anita… Read More
+In this guest post, Anita Brikman, from the Consumer Healthcare Products Association, presents things parents can do… Read More

 What’s in your medicine cabinet that could lead to teen medicine abuse?
 The cough medicine—harmless, right?
 Yes, if taken as directed.
 However, the active ingredient in most over-the-counter cough medicines can produce serious side effects if taken excessively.… Read More